Deploying an Image Classifier on UCloud

 Testing the Model on Triton Server

-Now let's start a Triton web server on UCloud and mount the repository folder containing the models.
-In the following we consider a server on 4 NVIDIA H100 GPUs (machine type u3-gpu-4).
+Now let's start the Triton Inference Server on UCloud and mount the repository folder containing the models.
+In the following we consider a server with 4 NVIDIA H100 GPUs (machine type u3-gpu-4).
 We will verify that our models are ready by sending a curl request to the model endpoints:

 $ curl -v localhost:8000/v2/models/inception_v3-onnx-model